-You should be informed that the following problems may occur: · Eyes stinging, burning, itching (irritation), or other eye pain.
+You should be informed that the following problems may occur:

+• Eyes stinging, burning, itching (irritation), or other eye pain.

-- Comfort is less than when lens was first placed on eye. - · Abnormal feeling of something in the eye (foreign body, - scratched area).
-Unusual eye secretions. - · Redness of the eyes - · Reduced sharpness of vision (poor visual acuity). - Blurred vision, rainbows, or halos around objects. - · Sensitivity to light (photophobia).
+- · Comfort is less than when lens was first placed on eye. - Comortia less than when lens was mot placed on ey - Abnormal feeling of something in the eye (foreign body, scratched area). - Excessive watering (tearing) of the eye - Unusual eye secretion - · Redness of the eyes. - · Reduced sharpness of vision (poor visual acuity). - · Blurred vision, rainbows, or halos around objects. - · Sensitivity to light (photophobia). - D ...